Indiabulls Real Estate Ltd will sell a London property to the group’s billionaire founder Sameer Gehlaut, as it looks to pare debt.

 • you set the minimum price (reserve price)

-• bids are made in an open, competitive environment so the sale price achieved is public knowledge but.
+• bids are made in an open, competitive environment, so the sale price achieved is public knowledge.

 • you can’t choose the buyer